 Due to resource implications it has not been possible to monitor these indicators.
-However, it should be noted that for the first three monitoring indicators, these are considered through the Local List Validation process https://www.ryedale.gov.uk/information/planning/applications/validation/ as part of the assessment of the planning application.
+However, it should be noted that for the first three monitoring indicators, these are considered through the Local List Validation process Planning Validation as part of the assessment of the planning application.
 Consideration of car parking provision is provided by NYCC in their capacity as the Local Highway Authority.